Kent State Launches New iPhone ApplicationPosted Oct, 25, 2010

 In July, the Division of Information Services and University Communications and Marketing partnered with Blackboard, a company that works to transform the educational experience, to develop the free iPhone app.

-According to Vice President for Information Services Ed Mahon developing mobile applications for smart phones is a strategic initiative that extends Kent State's information services offerings to devices that are being adopted by students.
+According to Kent State’s Vice President for Information Services Ed Mahon, developing mobile applications for smart phones is a strategic initiative that extends Kent State's information services offerings to devices that are being adopted by students.

-Team member Nick Gehring, coordinator of electronic communication and web content services, says the app, under the name KSUMobile is now available on iTunes and is a way for Kent State to adapt to the technological age.
+Team member Nick Gehring, coordinator of electronic communication and web content services at Kent State, said the app, under the name KSUMobile, is now available on iTunes and is a way for Kent State to adapt to the technological age.

-Gehring also says smart phone applications help users obtain information faster by storing features data and images rather than loading information from the Web.
+Gehring also said smart phone applications help users obtain information faster by storing features data and images rather than loading information from the Web.